eclipse-sumo/sumo/docs/web/docs/TraCI/Change_Vehicle_State.md

 that consists of a single arbitrary edge (with suitable vClass permissions).
 This can be used to simply the initialization of remote controlled vehicle (moveToXY).

+#### special cases

+- if routeID is "", the vehicle will be inserted on a random network edge.
+This may be useful when intending the vehicle with moveToXY (and now route information is available)
+- if the route consists of 2 disconnected edges, the vehicle will be treated like a `<trip>` and use the fastest route between the two edges

 !!! note
     Please note that the values are not checked in a very elaborated way.
 Make sure they are correct before sending.